koswald/VBScript/examples/net2com/ReadMe.md

 This folder contains examples for creating and testing a `.dll` file that can be instantiated from a script.
-It uses the .Net compiler and .Net registrar, csc.exe and regasm.exe respectively, which are present on most machines.
+It uses the csc.exe to compile the `.dll` and regasm.exe to register it. which are present on most machines.
 The default location for these `.exe` files is configurable in `DotNetCompiler.config`:
 `C:\Windows\Microsoft.NET\Framework64\v4.0.30319` for the 64-bit versions and